ExampleTeam2/lost-and-found/deliverables/240310_Proposal & Commitment/Proposal_group_ExampleTeam.md

 "Describe briefly what data you are going to use."

-Our Data is are the images from Street View (from Google Maps).
-Since Google Maps API is very expensive, so we use geoguessr to get to our data.
-This game use Street View, and you guess the country or the coordinate of this place.
-In comparison, this game only cost us 5USD/Month for unlimited access.
-So we used a script to automatic play this game, and get the country and the coordinates and take also a screenshot of the street view.

-This data with the coordinates and countries will be our data for our classifier.
+Our dataset consists of images obtained from Street View on Google Maps.
+Due to the high cost of Google Maps API, we utilized an alternative approach by using the game Geoguessr, which also uses Street View.
+This game involves guessing the country or coordinates of a given location.
+The game offers a cost-effective solution at only $5/Month for unlimited access.
+We developed a script to automatically play the game, capture the country and coordinate data, and take a screenshot of the Street View image.
+This data, complete with coordinates and country information, will serve as the basis for our classifier.

 ## Cloud Service Integration